ofemjohn/BloodLInk/bloodlink/README.md

 GPS integration: this will be used to link up potential blood recipient users to available and nearest blood banks based on the recipient's location.
 Also, it will be used to link potential blood donors to the nearest blood bank or a blood recipient in need of a blood donor.

 Payment Gateway Integration: This will be used by users to make payments for service charges or subscription renewals.
-Also, those users that would donate blood for a token will be paid through a payment gateway.
+Also, those users who would donate blood for a token will be paid through a payment gateway.

 Blood recipient request portal: this is where potential blood recipients can request blood, which will include the recipient's location, phone number, number of pints of blood needed, preferred source(either from a blood bank or from donors who donate for a token),